-When you apply for and receive financial aid from the LIU Post campus, you assume certain rights and responsibilities.
+When you apply for and receive financial aid from LIU Brentwood, you assume certain rights and responsibilities.
 To ensure you receive and maintain the maximum amount of aid for which you are eligible, please follow these important guidelines:

-To apply for Federal Student Aid, New York State aid, or LIU Post loans, scholarships or grants, the University requires that students complete the Free Application for Federal Student Aid (FAFSA), which calculates your expected family contribution (EFC).
+To apply for Federal Student aid, New York State aid, or Long Island University scholarships or grants, the University requires that students complete the Free Application for Federal Student Aid (FAFSA), which calculates your expected family contribution (EFC).

-If you are a current LIU Post student, you must file the Renewal FAFSA each year by March 1.
+If you are a current Long Island University student, you must file the Renewal FAFSA each year by March 1.

-To maintain any LIU Post scholarship or grant assistance, students must comply with their specific award stipulations.
+To maintain any Long Island University scholarship or grant assistance, students must comply with their specific award stipulations.
 Stipulations usually include, but are not limited to, maintaining a minimum enrollment status each semester, satisfactory credit completion requirements each semester and grade point average requirements.
-Some awards may also have participatory requirements for maintenance and renewal.

 Newly Admitted Students